Recent private antitrust litigation activity

 In practice, however, the burden of proof with regard to the intent or negligence of the defendant is not important because violations of the AMA are normally associated with at least negligence of the violators.
 In this regard, the only difference between an Article 709 action and an Article 25 action is that Article 25 actions can be filed only when there are preceding JFTC orders on the violators’ conducts, which should be final and binding.

 Filing Article 709 actions is more convenient for parties located outside Tokyo because they can be brought in their local district courts, while an Article 25 action can only be filed with the Tokyo District Court.
 The judgment of the local district court can be appealed to the local high court and finally to the Supreme Court.
-An Article 709 action must be brought within three years of the possible victim or claimant becoming aware of the conduct that caused the damage, and within 20 years of the execution of such conduct.
+An Article 709 action must be brought within three years of the possible victim or claimant becoming aware of the conduct that caused the damage and the identity of the perpetrator, and within 20 years of the execution of such conduct.

 Parties injured by any violation of the AMA, where ‘reasonable causation’ is established between an injury and an intentional or negligent violation, have standing to bring such actions.
 It is not necessary that the JFTC findings regarding the violating conduct are final and binding.